Advanced Finance

 Responsible business lies at the middle between shareholder and stakeholder capitalism.

-• It creates value for shareholders by creating value for society ç(with an explicit duty to shareholders)_
+• It creates value for shareholders by creating value for society (with an explicit duty to shareholders)

-• While Corporate Social Responsibility relates to non-core activites (donations, philantropy), responsibl business is about the core activites of a firm.
+• While Corporate Social Responsibility relates to non-core activities (donations, philanthropy), responsible business is about the core activities of a firm.

-• Guiding Principle: create vaue for society and at least don't reduce shareholder value significantly.
+• Guiding Principle: create value for society and at least don't reduce shareholder value significantly.

-• Principle of Multiplication: does an investment in a stakehlder generate a greater benefit?
+• Principle of Multiplication: does an investment in a stakeholder generate a greater benefit?

 • Principle of Comparative Advantage: can the company deliver more value through an activity than others?